kevinolega/minimalchanges/_posts/2021-01-29-thoughts-pondering.md

 That said, I'll need to spend 47 meaningful tasks weekly.

+### Happiness

+Deep happy and shallow happy.

+What will make you happy most?

+What will make you happy now?

+One is usually in the way of the other.

+One must be sacrificed to achieve the other.

+### Training

+Somewhere out there, your adversary is training.

+If you stop training, you will be overtaken.

+Again.

+### DB Snatch

+Dumbell Snatch are great workouts.

+20 Reps wakes you up.

+2020-12-16

+### Another Dream

+September 5, 2020

+Joe rogan.

+Terminator car toy.

+Visit the cemetery

+### Make Your Own Sausage

+Tried this.

+I broke both my stick blender and my traditional blender.

+I need to take both those to the service center.

+### Legacy

+Transfer your wisdom to your kids through your writing.

+They'll crave it when you're gone.

 ### New Format

 I can make posts like these to dump my notes for future use.